pragathoys/build_cpuminer_multi_for_armv7/README.md

 # How to build the cpuminer-multi for a Raspberry Pi machine with ARMv7 architecture
 In the following notes we assume that you want to build the cpuminer-multi software for a Raspberry Pi with ARMv7 architecture in other words for a RPi2 machine.

-We will use the repository maintained by truvot since it is the most active one in comparison to the original repository of lucasjones.
+We will use the repository maintained by tpruvot since it is the most active one in comparison to the original repository of lucasjones.

 # Check your machine